-In particular when it is about giving HDDRIVER access to new hardware interfaces, the respective SCSI Drivers have to be started before HDDRIVER.
+In particular to give HDDRIVER access to new hardware interfaces the respective SCSI Drivers have to be launched before HDDRIVER.
 Only then HDDRIVER has access to the buses managed by these drivers.
 This means that the AUTO folder is not the right location for these extensions.
 Here HDDRIVER modules come into play: They are executed even before HDDRIVER.SYS is launched.

 A module does not necessarily have to be a SCSI Driver.
 A keyboard driver, which adds support for a third-party keyboard, is another example.
-In this case selecting the boot drive by pressing a key on this keyboard would be possible, which would not be the case when starting the keyboard driver from within the AUTO folder.
+In this case selecting the boot drive by pressing a key on this keyboard would be possible, which would not be the case when launching the keyboard driver after HDDRIVER.

-Whether modules shall be executed while booting, and whether they shall run in ST-RAM or TT-RAM, is configured with HDDDRUTIL.
+Whether modules are executed when booting, and whether they run in ST-RAM or TT-RAM, is configured with HDDRUTIL.

-Detailed information on the development of HDDDRIVER modules is available on GitHub.
+Detailed information on HDDRIVER modules and sample code is available on GitHub.